The Banking Regulation Review: Finland

 When carrying out its supervisory duties, the FIN-FSA has considerable authority to obtain information from the entities under its supervision, regardless of any rules on confidentiality.
 Furthermore, the entities supervised by the FIN-FSA are required to regularly file various reports to the FIN-FSA, which uses the reported data to monitor the supervised entities' economic standing and risks, and to analyse their profitability, capital adequacy, risks and business volumes.

 The FIN-FSA may exercise various supervisory powers, such as imposing a temporary prohibition on a person holding a managerial position in a supervised entity or, in extreme circumstances, cancelling an authorisation granted to a supervised entity.
 Moreover, the FIN-FSA may impose administrative sanctions, including administrative fines, public warnings and penalty payments.
 By the entry into force of the ACI in 2014, the sanctioning powers of the FIN-FSA were extended notably.
 In particular, the maximum amounts of penalty payments were increased significantly, bringing the maximum amounts of the penalty payments the FIN-FSA may impose for failures to comply with certain requirements of the ACI in line with the maximum penalties provided for in CRD IV.

-A significant change took place in the supervisory regime when the new Single Supervisory Mechanism (SSM) commenced its operations in Europe in November 2014.
+A significant change took place in the supervisory regime when the new single supervisory mechanism (SSM) commenced its operations in Europe in November 2014.
 The SSM is a system of financial supervision comprising the European Central Bank (ECB) and the competent national authorities of the participating EU Member States.
 The legal basis for the SSM is Council Regulation (EU) No. 1024/2013.
 Within the SSM, the ECB will directly supervise significant credit institutions, and will have an indirect role in the supervision of less significant credit institutions, which continue to be supervised by their national supervisors in close cooperation with the ECB.
-At the time of writing, three Finnish credit institutions and groups (Nordea Group, OP Financial Group and Municipal Finance Plc) have been classified as significant institutions, and they have been transferred to the direct supervision of the ECB.
+At the time of writing, three Finnish credit institutions and groups (Nordea Group, OP Financial Group and Municipal Finance Plc) as well as the Finnish branch of Danske Bank A/S have been classified as significant institutions, and they have been transferred to the direct supervision of the ECB.